AmbireTech/adex-protocol/FAQ.md

 We are currently working on the specification of the AdEx Registry, however you can [track the progress here](https://github.com/AdExNetwork/adex-protocol/issues/7).

+## What cryptocurrency does the AdEx platform use?
+We use [DAI](https://makerdao.com/dai/), which is a token that's pegged to the US dollar (1 DAI = 1 USD).

+## Why don't you use ADX in the platform?
+Because the ADX token was made specifically for our staking mechanism, and it's value is determined by the free market by trading.
+We want our users to transact in a price-stable currency such as DAI.

 ## How can I get ADX tokens?
 If you haven’t acquired ADX tokens during our token generation campaign, you may do so at a number of exchanges such as Binance and Bittrex for example.